The palm trees, the taxi, the dirt road, dogs asleep,

 Her face asking how exactly would be best?

-Would he extend a hand to help her up, or descend to lie
+Would he extend a hand to help her up, or or wish to come and lie

 Next to her?